 There are plenty of resources you can use to help you make savings on your train travel.

-For example, with TravelSupermarket’s rail ticket search, you can check out all available fares between any two points on the UK rail system to get the best price, while the Trainline brings together the best fares from all the operators to help you get the cheapest price when booking in advance.
-It also offers a Price Prediction tool which analyses data to predict when advance train tickets are set to increase in price over time.
+For example, the Trainline brings together the best fares from all the operators to help you get the cheapest price when booking in advance.
+It also offers a Price Prediction tool in its app which analyses data to predict when advance train tickets are set to increase in price over time.